 I took my Girl Scout troop for a weekend trip to Cedar Point Amusement Park, in Sandusky, Ohio.
-We stayed at the Great Wolf Lodge in Mason, Ohio, and they were very accommodating with our large group.
-The family suite allowed for the six of us to be in the same room, with plenty of beds.
-Great Wolfe’s suite is very spacious, but warning, the bathroom is tiny.
-The lodge has an arsenal of awesome indoor water attractions with admission included in your room charge.
+We stayed at the Great Wolf Lodge in Mason, Ohio.
+They were very accommodating to our large group.
+Their family suite allowed for the six of us to be in the same room, with plenty of beds.
+Great Wolf Lodge’s suite is spacious, but warning, the bathroom is tiny.
+The lodge had an arsenal of awesome indoor water attractions with admission included in your room fee.

-As a bonus, we drove over to the historic waterfront area of Lake Erie before going to Cedar Point.
-We enjoyed a tasty lunch at The Lunch Box.
-The tomato, dill, and feta quiche was a wonderful choice and the girls were pleased with their selections as well.
-Though not fancy in decor, we had amazing service, plenty of choices, and desirable pries.
+As a bonus, the girls and I drove over to the historic waterfront area of Lake Erie before going to Cedar Point.
+There, we enjoyed a scrumptious lunch from The Lunch Box.
+My tomato, dill, and feta Quiche was a fabulous choice.
+The girls were pleased with their selections as well.
+Though not fancy in decor, we had amazing service at The Lunch Box with plenty of choices and great prices.

 Our favorite rides at Cedar Point were the Shoot the Rapids and Snake River Falls watersides, MaxAir, old school Matterhorn, and coasters Wicked Twister, Corkscrew, and Maverick.
 Of course these were only for thrill-seekers and not for the faint of heart.